Mathijs995/R-Workshop/README.md

 - [DataCamp - Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r)
 - [R-statistics - R tutorial](http://r-statistics.co/R-Tutorial.html)

-## I found a mistake or something is not clear, what do I do?
+## Mistakes or Inconsistencies
-Please file an issue or send an email to [mathijsdejong1995@gmail.com](mailto:mathijsdejong1995@gmail.com).
-You would greatly help out with improving the workshop.
+Found a mistake or inconsistency?
+[Open a new issue](https://github.com/Mathijs995/R-Workshop/issues) here on GitHub or [send me an email](mailto:mathijsdejong1995@gmail.com).

-## License
+## Copyright and License
-This content is licensed under an MIT license, meaning you can use it for your own workshops.
-If you do, I would like to hear your feedback and share knowledge, so feel free to contact me at [mathijsdejong1995@gmail.com](mailto:mathijsdejong1995@gmail.com).
+Copyright 2018 Mathijs de Jong.
+Content released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-agency/blob/gh-pages/LICENSE) license, which means you can use this content for any purpose, even for commercial projects.